lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

    |download_init.data|
-   the init.data file and save it in the singlePEG/ folder.
+   the init.data file and save it in the *singlePEG/* folder.
-   It contains the initial parameters of the PEG molecules (atoms, bonds, charges, etc.) that was prepared using |PEGgenerator|.
+   It contains the initial parameters of the PEG molecules (atoms, bonds, charges, etc.) that was downloaded from the ATB repository.
    To make our life simpler later, let use use the exact same box size for the PEG as for the water (the merging will be simpler, see below).
 Open the previously generate H2O.data